 Simulations have been run for both subcompact and mid-size passenger cars [24, 25].
 The results are shown in Tables 5 and 6.
-The results of the simulations for the subcompact microhybrid with power assist shown in Table 5 indicate that fuel economy improvements of up to 35% can be attained for urban driving using small supercapacitor units with electric motors of less than 5kW.
+The results of the simulations for the subcompact micro-hybrid with power assist shown in Table 5 indicate that fuel economy improvements of up to 35% can be attained for urban driving using small supercapacitor units with electric motors of less than 5kW.
 The improvements are smaller, but still significant for highway driving.
 Results for a mid-size car are given in Table 6.
 The fuel economy improvements using a 4 kW electric motor are smaller than for the sub-compact, but still 26% for city driving and 12% on the highway.
 The supercapacitor unit using commercially available Maxwell capacitors weighed about 12 kg and stored 50Wh of energy.
-The simulation results for both the subcompact and mid-size cars indicate the supercapacitors should work well in micro-hybrids and that even with power assist the capacitor unit and electric motor can be of small size.
+The simulation results for both the subcompact and mid-size cars indicate the supercapacitors can work well in micro-hybrids and that even with power assist the capacitor unit and electric motor can be of small size.
 The round-trip efficiency of the capacitor units are greater than 95% for all the cases.
+The chemistry of the supercapacitor has little effect on the performance of the vehicles, but the higher energy density of the advanced devices permits the storage of more energy (Wh) and engine off for longer periods of time.